MinuteswithMetrics/Data-Science-Portfolio/README.md

 	-  Capstone (In Progress)

 - ###  Udacity Deep Learning Nanaodegree Foundation  below:

+	- [Neural Network](https://github.com/MinuteswithMetrics/DLNF_First-Neural-Network/blob/master/Your%2Bfirst%2Bneural%2Bnetwork.ipynb): Develop a neural network to predict daily bike rental ridership

+- [Image Classification](https://github.com/MinuteswithMetrics/DLNF-Image-Classification/blob/master/dlnd_image_classification.ipynb): This project use CNN to classify images from the CIFAR-10 dataset.

 	- [TV Script Generation](https://github.com/MinuteswithMetrics/DNLF_Generate_TV_Scripts/blob/master/dlnd_tv_script_generation.ipynb): This project objective to use to build a Recurrent Neural Network (RNN) using TensorFlow and use it to generate a new Simpsons TV script for a scene at Moe's Tavern using part of the Simpsons dataset of scripts from 27 seasons.
 The project was written in Python (on a Jupyter Notebook) using the libraries numpy and tensorflow, running on an Anaconda environment.

-	- [Image Classification](https://github.com/MinuteswithMetrics/DLNF-Image-Classification/blob/master/dlnd_image_classification.ipynb): This project use CNN to classify images from the CIFAR-10 dataset.

 	- [Language Translation](https://github.com/MinuteswithMetrics/DLNF_Language_Translation/blob/master/dlnd_language_translation.ipynb): Using a sequence to sequence RNN model to translate sentences from English to French.
 The dataset is text files of ~140,000 fairly simple sentences in English and in French.

-	- [Neural Network](https://github.com/MinuteswithMetrics/DLNF_First-Neural-Network/blob/master/Your%2Bfirst%2Bneural%2Bnetwork.ipynb): Develop a neural network to predict daily bike rental ridership
+	- [Generate Face](https://github.com/MinuteswithMetrics/DLNF_Face_Generation/blob/master/dlnd_face_generation.ipynb):  Used a generative adversarial networks to generate new images of faces.

 - ### Data Science Competition

-- ### Machine Learning

 	- [Warm Up: Predict Blood Donations](https://github.com/MinuteswithMetrics/Data-Science-Portfolio/blob/master/Data%20Competitions/PREDICTING%20BLOOD%20DONATIONS.ipynb): A model to predict if a blood donor will donate within a given time window.

 	- [Predicting Disease Spread](https://github.com/MinuteswithMetrics/Data-Science-Portfolio/blob/master/Data%20Competitions/DengAI_%20Predicting%20Disease%20Spread%20.ipynb): A model to predict the total disease cases.

+- ### Machine Learning

 	- [Random Forest](https://rpubs.com/wbgreen405/226466): Use random forest algorithm to predict how well participant perform during exercise.